mikeladderbush/BJJSite/README.md

 # Brazilian Jiu-Jitsu School Website

 Welcome to the Kimura Jiu-Jitsu School Website project!
 This project aims to develop a user-friendly and intuitive website for a Brazilian Jiu-Jitsu school owned by a non-tech-savvy instructor.
-The website will be built using Java, Spring Frameworks, Angular, PostgreSQL, and Salesforce to provide a seamless experience for both the school’s staff and its students.
+The website will be built using Java, Spring Frameworks, Angular, and PostgreSQL to provide a seamless experience for both the school’s staff and its students.

 ## Project Overview